 - And, my blog was growing, and I needed a dedicated place to work.

-All of these things, combined with not knowing if we will find ourselves doing virtual learning at some point again this school year, made me decide to move this room up on the priority list.
+All of these things, combined with not knowing if we will find ourselves doing virtual learning at some point again this school year, made me decide to move the home office makeover up on the priority list.

 This is sort of the before.
 When I took this pic, I had already turned the desk perpendicular to the window.
 Prior to that, it was facing directly out the window to take advantage of the view.
 But, nobody ever sat there before, because this was room was really just a “catch all”.